-- If the baby cries, can you see that the mother is able to comfort the baby? - Does she recognise what the baby wants and respond to the baby's needs? - Is the baby looking at the mother when they are talking? - Is the child well nourished\, well cared for, clean, has hygienic sanitation and clothing?
+- If the baby cries, can you see that the mother is able to comfort the baby? - Does the mother recognise what the baby wants and respond to the baby's needs? - Is the baby looking at the mother when she is talking? - Is the child well nourished, well cared for, clean, with hygienic sanitation and clothing?

 If the answers to questions above are NO, ask the mother more about how she interacts with and cares for her baby and explore ways they can become more closely attached.
-Counsel her how to meet the nutrition and hygiene needs of the child, and get more support from family. \Consider referral for under nutrition.
+Counsel her on how to meet the nutrition and hygiene needs of the child and get more support from family.

+Consider referral for undernutrition.